-Catastrophic fire in Spain.
+Catastrophic fire in Spain in July 2005.

 16 July 2005

-by Jochen Kerkmann, Alexander Jacob and Jose Prieto (EUMETSAT)
+By Jochen Kerkmann, Alexander Jacob and Jose Prieto (EUMETSAT)

-During July 2005 a massive fire destroyed vast tracts of pine forest in the Guadalajara Province (Central Spain).
+During July 2005 a massive fire destroyed vast tracts of pine forest in the Guadalajara Province (central Spain).
 The fire began on 16 July, when a barbecue in a pine forest went out of control.
 The fire was then spread by strong winds across a very dry landscape.
 Sadly, 11 volunteer firefighters died tackling the blaze which, at its height, threatened to engulf the nearby villages of Selas and Ablanque.
 Firefighters succeeded in creating a fire-break to stop its spread, backed up by water-bombing aircraft.